The National Register of Village Pumps.

 pump

 It's a difficult decision whether or not to include privately-owned pumps, and there are many such pumps tucked away in the kitchens, sculleries, back yards or gardens of houses, inns, hospitals, etc. Whereas these were not originally prime candidates for the Register, I include them when I can, although confirmation of their existence isn't as easy as driving up to a village green and taking a look.
+Modern pumps which are currently available for purchase, typically from garden centres, are no longer included.

 At some stage I'll lodge the Register with a central authority, as I want it to be useful for others' research.
 In the meantime, as it grows, so it becomes more useful in examining the distribution of pumps around the UK.
 Take a look at the UK Distribution Map, and note how uneven this distribution is.
-Currently I'm exploring the reasons for this.
+I'm still exploring the reasons for this.

 |Home|